The Köln Concert / Keith Jarrett

 Thomas Enhco – Maki Namekawa

 With his legendary live album The Köln Concert from 1975, Keith Jarrett proved that an improvisation can certainly last longer than a few minutes.
-The record label ECM wasn’t best pleased, however, that it had to spread the recording over two LPs.
-Jarrett could easily improvise for a quarter of an hour on just one or two chords.
+The renowned record label ECM had to spread the recording over two LPs as Jarrett could easily improvise for a quarter of an hour on just one or two chords.
 Half a century later, two pianists with different backgrounds are inspired by the best-selling solo album in jazz history.
-Thomas Enhco from France and Maki Namekawa from Japan visited Jarrett and got his permission to play The Köln Concert in full, letting the music fluctuate between jazz and classical.
-We wonder whether they’ll recreate Jarrett’s murmurings too.
+Thomas Enhco from France and Maki Namekawa from Japan visited Jarrett and got his permission to play The Köln Concert in full, letting the music fluctuate between classical and jazz: Namekawa will play half of the LP 'note by note' while Enhco will improvise around the other half.
+This production by the Philharmonie de Paris will travel to Brussels for the very first time!

 Thomas Enhco